 Accreditation The Brock School of Business is accredited by AACSB International-the Association to Advance Collegiate Schools of Business (www.aacsb.edu) and by SACS-the Southern Association of Colleges and Schools.
-Accounting Faculty Alan Blankley, Chair, Professor Cynthia F. Lohrke, Professor James P. Reburn, Professor William H. Belski, Associate Professor Brandi L. Holley, Assistant Professor Michelle R. Newberry, Assistant Professor Cameron C. Pearce, Instructor Graduate Programs and Requirements Degree Master of Accountancy (M.Acc.)
-Accelerated Bachelor-to-Graduate Pathway Program Professional Accountancy Program (B.S.B.A./M.Acc.)
-Joint Degree Pathway Program Master of Accountancy/Juris Doctor (M.Acc./J.D.)
+Accounting Faculty Cynthia F. Lohrke, Interim Chair, Professor William H. Belski, Associate Professor Brandi L. Holley, Assistant Professor Garrison LaDuca, Assistant Professor Michelle R. Newberry, Assistant Professor Kyle W. Outlaw, Assistant Professor Cameron C. Pearce, Instructor Graduate Programs and Requirements Degree Master of Accountancy (M.Acc.) with an optional concentration in data analytics Accelerated Bachelor-to-Graduate Pathway Program Professional Accountancy Program (B.S.B.A./M.Acc.) with an optional concentration in data analytics Joint Degree Pathway Program Master of Accountancy/Juris Doctor (M.Acc./J.D.)
 Master of Accountancy/Master of Business Administration (M.Acc./M.B.A.)
-The Department of Accounting offers the master of accountancy (M.Acc.) degree.
-The department also offers a special accelerated bachelor-to-graduate pathway program, leading to a B.S.B.A. in accounting initially, but ultimately to a master of accountancy (M.Acc.).
+The Department of Accounting offers the master of accountancy (M.Acc.) degree with an optional concentration in data analytics.
+The department also offers a special accelerated bachelor-to-graduate pathway program, leading to a B.S.B.A. in accounting initially, but ultimately to a master of accountancy (M.Acc.), also with an optional concentration in data analytics.
 This program is only available to students enrolled as undergraduates pursuing a B.S.B.A. in accounting at Samford and is designed to allow students to earn both the B.S.B.A. and M.Acc. degrees upon completion of 150 credits.
-At the graduate level, the department offers several joint degree pathway programs in cooperation with other Samford schools/ departments: a M.Acc. combined with a juris doctor (J.D.) and a M.Acc. combined with the master of business management (M.B.A.).
+At the graduate level, the department offers several joint degree pathway programs in cooperation with other Samford schools/ departments: a M.Acc. combined with a juris doctor (J.D.) and a M.Acc. combined with the master of business administration (M.B.A.).
 Some credit sharing is allowed and overall credits of the combined programs are reduced.
 Master of Accountancy (M.Acc.)
 Admission Requirements Academic ability is evaluated on the basis of undergraduate and graduate academic records, scores on the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE), recommendations, and academic recognition.
 Applicants must have a bachelor's degree from an accredited institution prior to enrolling in the program.
 The candidate will be considered for admission to the Brock School of Business graduate program(s) upon submission of the following required materials: - 1.
 Completion of online application.
 Personal email addresses should be used in the application. - 2. \$35 application fee.
 This non-refundable fee is payable by credit card and is waived for Samford alumni and for current Samford students, faculty, or staff. - 3.
 Receipt of official transcript(s) showing a completed undergraduate degree. - 4.
 Receipt of official GMAT or GRE score from testing agency, if the GPA is below 3.00. - 5.
 Professional résumé.